Are you considering the idea of starting a website or blog for your business?

-The last step in the site planning process is to decide who will be responsible for managing the various areas of your website and content and assign these to your human resources, or consider outsourcing.
+The final step in the business site planning process is to decide who will be responsible for various areas of your site and content and assign these to your human resources, or consider outsourcing.

-There are many roles and responsibilities associated with running a successful business website or blog.
+There are many roles and responsibilities associated with running a professional web site or blog.

 When completing this step, ask yourself the following questions:

 - Who will decide what content gets written/published on your site?